 Do you want to know how much for video production?
 Let’s get started !

-3 main steps of Video Production and their average costs.
+3 main processes in Video Production and their “average” costs.

 Pre-Production can include :